 All school staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.
-(Further information around these matters can be found in the booklet 'Guidance for Safer Working practices for Adults who work with Children and Young People).
+(Further information around these matters can be found in the 'Guidance for Safer Working Practices for Adults who work with Children and Young People).

-All staff should be aware of the 'Going for Gold' - Whole School Positive Behaviour Policy.
-A copy of this can be found on the school website or obtained from the school office.
+All staff should be aware of the Whole School Positive Behaviour Policy.
+This can be found in the 'Staff Resources' network location (Drive R) in the 'DfE Statutory Polices Documents' folder.